[Fukushima Prefecture] The Abukuma River: A River Close to People's Lives | Tracing Its History and Landscape

 Google Map

-Introducing the scenic spots of the Abukuma River, which flows leisurely through Nakadori, Fukushima Prefecture.
+Introducing the scenic spots of the Abukuma River, which flows leisurely through the Nakadori area of Fukushima Prefecture

-The Abukuma River slowly moves north through the Nakadori region, which is the middle part of Fukushima Prefecture when it is divided vertically into three parts.
-We will introduce scenic spots created by the flow of the Abukuma River.
+The Abukuma River flows leisurely north through the Nakadori region, which is the middle section of Fukushima Prefecture when it is divided vertically into three parts.
+We will introduce you to some of the scenic spots created by the flow of the Abukuma River

 Otsujigataki Falls